 Dear Cambridge Royal Heritage Quarter Retailers,

-Approximately 12,000 Mainland Chinese shoppers will visit Cambridge in February, with a surge during the first week of the month due to a National holiday in Mainland China.
+Approximately 12,000 Mainland Chinese shoppers will visit Cambridge in February, with the a surge during the first week of the month due to a National holiday in Mainland China.
 This first week is typically a time for buying Chinese New Year gifts so expect the average spend per shopper to be higher than normal, especially if you have a Chinese New Year theme in your store window.

 It’s worth noting that Chinese New Year (CNY) day is on Monday 8th Feb.
 If your store team would like to wish the Mainland Chinese shoppers a Happy New Year they can say ” Gong She Phar Tie”, which sounds convincingly close to the most popular Chinese new year greeting.
 Try it and watch your sales soar and your team have some fun.